 Your Partner Isn’t Perfect – But Neither Are You

-No one is perfect and every healthy relationship has struggles and disputes.
-Your role as loving partners is not to seek to change one another, but to negotiate, find common ground, and ways that you can accommodate each other.
+Every relationship has struggles and disputes.
+Your role as loving partners is not to seek to change one another.
+It’s to negotiate, find common ground, and ways that you can accommodate each other.